Mexican burrowing toad: Description

 The Mexican burrowing toad has a unique appearance that makes it easy to distinguish from other organisms.
 This species' body is flat with a width and length that are almost equal.
 It is covered in loosely fitting wrinkled skin which becomes taut and shiny when the frog's body swells up during its mating call.
 Its head is small and triangular, and projects out of its body in a small point with very small eyes.
 They have no neck and no visible ear holes or tympanum.
 Its legs are short and muscular, and are structured for burrowing as indicated by its name.
 Its feet also have adaptations for burrowing, mainly nail-like keratinized structures at the end of each digit.
 Its front feet lack webbing between the digits to free them up for burrowing, and its back feet are short and extensively webbed.

 The toad's coloration ranges from a dark brown to black.
 A bright red-orange stripe runs on its back from head to tail, and the body is covered with other red-orange splotches in varying patterns.
 Its underside is gray to dark brown and does not have the red splotches like the rest of the body.
 The toad is sexually dimorphic, with females being larger than males.
-Adults of the Mexican burrowing toad grow to be between 75 and 88 mm (snout-vent length) or about 3.0 to 3.3 inches.
+Adults of the Mexican burrowing toad grow to be between 75 and 88 mm or about 3.0 to 3.3 inches (snout-vent length).